-EDUC 5430, 5431, 5436, and 5437 Master of Arts Degree in Literacy, Language and Culture (M.A.L.L.C.)
-The purpose of this program is to prepare current elementary and secondary teachers who are working with linguistically and culturally diverse learners in multiple educational contexts.
+EDUC 5430, 5431, 5436, and 5437 Master of Arts Degree in Literacy, Language and Culture (MALLC) The purpose of this program is to prepare current teachers who are working with linguistically and culturally diverse learners in multiple educational contexts.
 Students will have an opportunity to obtain the E.S.L. and bilingual endorsement (if fluent in a language recognized by the ISBE).
-Admission Requirements In addition to the admission requirements listed earlier in the Graduate Catalog, M.A.L.L.C. candidates must fulfill the following requirements: - Bachelor's degree from an accredited, state-recognized institution - Completed application - Official transcripts from all colleges and universities previously attended, with a cumulative GPA of above 3.0 on a 4.0 scale - Three professional letters of recommendation - · Personal interview - Proof of valid teaching certificate Program Requirements The M.A.L.L.C. program consists of eleven core courses and a capstone course for a total 34 semester hours.
+Admission Requirements In addition to the admission requirements listed earlier in the Graduate Catalog, MALLC candidates must fulfill the following requirements: - Bachelor's degree from an accredited, state-recognized institution - Completed application - Official transcripts from all colleges and universities previously attended, with a cumulative GPA of above 3.0 on a 4.0 scale - Two professional letters of recommendation - Personal interview (if requested) - Proof of valid teaching license Program Requirements The MALLC program consists of eleven core courses and a capstone course for a total 34 semester hours.
 Ten graduate credit hours may be transferred into the program from another accredited college or university.
-Multicultural Education Comparative International Education ESL Practicum Introduction to Linguistics Sociolinguistics and Cross Cultural Differences Theoretical Foundations of Teaching ESL & Languages EDUC 5604 Students Assessment of ESL and Foreign Language EDUC 5605 Methods & Materials for Teaching ESL & Foreign Languages EDUC 5606 Foundations of Bilingual Education EDUC 5607 Students Methods & Materials for Teaching Bilingual EDUC 5610 Students Culture and Literacy for ELL and Bilingual EDUC 5615 Methods for ELL and Bilingual Students Master of Arts in Educational Leadership (M.A.E.L.)
-The MAEL program is designed for certified/licensed teachers who wish to earn either the Principal Endorsement or Teacher Leader Endorsement on the new Professional Educator License.
-Candidates admitted to the M.A.E.L.
-Program may choose either the Principal Preparation Endorsement Track or the Teacher Leader Endorsement Track.
+EDUC 5120 Intercultural Education EDUC 5140 Comparative International Education EDUC 5540 ESL Practicum EDUC 5601 Introduction to Linguistics EDUC 5602 Sociolinguistics and Cross Cultural Differences EDUC 5603 Theoretical Foundations of Teaching ESL & Foreign Languages EDUC 5604 Assessment of ESL and Foreign Language Students EDUC 5605 Methods & Materials for Teaching ESL & Foreign Languages EDUC 5606 Foundations of Bilingual Education EDUC 5607 Methods & Materials for Teaching Bilingual Students EDUC 5610 Culture and Literacy for ELL and Bilingual Students EDUC 5615 Methods for ELL and Bilingual Students Master of Arts in Educational Leadership (MAEL) The MAEL program is designed for licensed teachers who wish to earn either the Principal Endorsement or Teacher Leader Endorsement on the new Professional Educator License.
 Principal Preparation Endorsement Track:

 Admission Requirements

-Candidates for the M.A.E.L.
-Program must meet all the admission requirements listed earlier in the Graduate Catalog.
-Admissions to the M.A.E.L.
-Program is a two phased process.
+Candidates for the MAEL Program must meet all the admission requirements listed earlier in the Graduate Catalog.
+Admissions to the MAEL Program is a two phase process.
 Candidates must meet the following requirements:

-Phase I: Admission to NPU/EDUC 6030: Educational Leadership
+Phase I: Admission to EDUC 6030: Educational Leadership

-- A four-year undergraduate degree (BA/BS)
+- A four-year undergraduate degree

-- Hold a valid and current Illinois teaching certificate/license (e.g., early childhood, elementary, secondary, special K-12, or special preschool-age 21 certificates/licenses)
+- Hold a valid and current Illinois Professional Educator License

-- Earn a passing score on a test of basic skills if the candidate has not been required to take the test for receipt of his/her Illinois teaching certificate/license

-- Document four years of teaching experience on an Illinois teaching certificate/license (or comparable license from another state with comparable certification requirements)
+- Document two years of teaching experience on an Illinois Professional Educator License (or comparable license from another state with comparable certification requirements)

-Phase II: Admission to the Master of Arts in Educational Leadership (M.A.E.L.)
-Principal Preparation Endorsement Track:
+Phase II: Admission to the Master of Arts in Educational Leadership (MAEL) Principal Preparation Endorsement Track :

 - Successful completion of EDUC 6030: Educational Leadership as a pre-admissions requirement

 - Discussion and review of the contents of the candidate's completed Admissions Portfolio

 - In-person interview with the program's faculty members and representatives of partnerships schools

 - Three letters of recommendation regarding the candidate's capacity to master principal leadership standards, skills, and strategies, including one letter from the candidate's current principal or comparable administrator

 - Successful completion of an on-site written response to a scenario presented by the interviewers

 Program Requirements

-The M.A.E.L. program consists of twelve core courses including two internship courses, totaling 34 semester hours.
+• The MAEL program consists of twelve core courses including two internship courses, totaling 34 semester hours.
 All hours must be taken through North Park University.

-Field Experience

-Field experiences are embedded in each course, totaling approximately 200 hours.
-In addition, candidates participate in a required two semester internship program which includes a two week summer residency and an additional 200 hours of experience.
-Candidates must complete specific projects and required experiences as required by the State of Illinois.
-The internship must be completed in PK-12 school sites under the supervision of a licensed school principal working in conjunction with a university supervisor.
-Candidates must have experience working with students and teachers in general education, special education, bilingual, and gifted education settings.

 Core Courses

 EDUC 6020 Instructional Leadership

 EDUC 6030 Educational Leadership

 EDUC 6040 The Principalship

 EDUC 6310 Assessment in the Schools

 EDUC 6330 Leading Professional Learning Communities

 EDUC 6410 School Supervision

 EDUC 6440 School Law

 EDUC 6450 School Finance

 EDUC 6903 School and Community Relations

 EDUC 6920 Internship I

 EDUC 6921 Internship II

 Teacher Leader Endorsement Track: